Corporate Governance

 Future Issues and Initiatives

-We recognized as issues that need to be addressed as continuing to advance the succession plan, enhancing deliberation further on medium- to long-term themes and CSV management and the need to better provide information to Outside Officers.
+We recognized the following as issues that need to be addressed: continuing to advance the succession plan, enhancing deliberation further on medium- to long-term themes and CSV management, the need to better provide information to Outside Officers, further increase in the diversity of the Board of Directors, and further improvements in Group governance.

 Strengthening Corporate Governance